I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

-- The experiment is repeated many times and the results noted.
+- the experiment is repeated many times, and the results are noted.

-Over time, it will emerge that the proposed answer is right or wrong; it is true or false.
+Over time, it will emerge whether the proposed answer is right or wrong, true or false.
 However, philosophers view truth differently.
 For them, exact results to questions can’t be delivered through repeated experiments.

 One person’s truth might well be another person’s untruth.
 What is true today might not be true tomorrow.
 So, how can we know what is true?

 A Muslim will say that what is written in the Koran is the true word of God.
 No, no, says a Christian, the true word of God is revealed in the Bible.
 From their points of view, they are both right, and they are both wrong.
 Their truth is tied to their beliefs; if they believe something to be true, then it is.

 “The truth . . . is a beautiful and terrible thing, and should therefore be treated with great caution.

 — Professor Dumbledore in Harry Potter and the Sorcerer’s Son